 - Next, consider how you will be using your caravan.
 Is it an on-site van or a touring caravan?
 How far will you be travelling and through what sort of terrain?
-Are you planning one big trip or several smaller trips?
+Are you planning one big trip for your retirement or several smaller trips?

 - The final step is to consider what you want your policy to cover.
 In addition to fire, storm, theft and malicious damage, do you need cover for towing costs and temporary accommodation?
 Do you require additional cover for an extra premium such as extra contents cover for valuable items?

-Consider these carefully when doing a touring or static caravan or camper trailer insurance comparison.
+Consider these carefully when comparing touring or static caravan or camper trailer insurance quotes.

 How much does caravan insurance cost?